 The TTC is committed to making its services accessible in order to better meet the needs of seniors and people with disabilities in the City of Toronto, and has a systematic program in place to ensure that this is accomplished in a cost-effective and timely manner.
 The yearly Accessible Transit Services Plans document the status of the various TTC accessibility initiatives and ongoing plans.

 This document lists the express bus services operated by the TTC

 In terms of attracting new riders, customer research in Toronto and elsewhere has consistently shown that the public wants fast, reliable, comfortable, convenient service, and this is the focus of the ridership growth strategy.

-This is a technical document that summarises the transit services operated by the TTC.
+This is a technical document that summarizes the transit services operated by the TTC.

-This table lists subway station usage, and total subway line ridership.
+These tables list subway station usage and total subway line ridership.

-This table lists ridership and cost statistics for bus and streetcar routes
+- Ridership and service statistics for bus and streetcar routes 2014

 - Ridership and cost statistics for bus and streetcar routes 2012